FORMATING A NEW CHAPTER

 - CHAPTER TITLE-BOLD, ALL CAPS, 14PT (Heading 1)

-- Authors (BOLD, 12 point) All new authors must register as ENDOTEXT users in order to be listed as authors (registration is free).
+- Authors and degrees (BOLD, 12 point) All new authors must register as ENDOTEXT users in order to be listed as authors (registration is free).

 - Affiliations (Please give appropriate titles and affiliations, and e-mail addresses for all authors) 10 point